danzilberdan/danzilberdan.github.io/_posts/2024-03-02-open-blogging-stack.markdown

 ## Jekyll
 Jekyll is an [open source](https://github.com/jekyll/jekyll) software for publishing markdown formatted content.
 Being plain text, markdown is very portable.
-The markdown is tranformed into static websites which are just bundles of html, css and js files which can be served by any [CDN](https://en.wikipedia.org/wiki/Content_delivery_network).
+The markdown is transformed into static websites which are just bundles of html, css and js files which can be served by any [CDN](https://en.wikipedia.org/wiki/Content_delivery_network).

 ## Github Pages
 Github pages is a convenient way of hosting static sites with built-in versioning.
-It automatically publishes your site to it's own CDN.
+It automatically publishes your site to its own CDN.
 That said, thanks to the simplicity of this setup, Github can easily be replaced by any other CDN.

 ## Buttondown